The doctorate: first step in professional life

 News

-After completing a master's degree at the University of Valenciennes, Alexandre Renault wrote his thesis with Valeo at the Arts et Métiers campus Arts et Métiers Lille.
-His work led to the creation of a research chair between Arts et Métiers the automotive equipment manufacturer.
+After earning a Master of Science degree Master of Science the University of Valenciennes, Alexandre Renault completed his thesis with Valeo at the Arts et Métiers campus Arts et Métiers Lille.
+His work led to the establishment of a research chair between Arts et Métiers the automotive supplier.

-After completing his master's degree in structural analysis, Alexandre Renault had the opportunity to work for a year as a research engineer at the Laboratory of Automation, Mechanics, and Industrial and Human Informatics.
+After completing his Master of Science Structural Analysis, Alexandre Renault had the opportunity to work for a year as a research engineer at the Laboratory of Automation, Mechanics, and Industrial and Human Computer Science.

 "That's where I discovered research and laboratory work.
 It was this experience that made me want to do a thesis," Alexandre emphasizes.